Alfresco/docs-alfresco/insight-engine-2.0/latest/concepts/dynamic-sharding.md

 ---
-author: Alfresco Documentation
+title: Alfresco Documentation
-source:
 ---

-# Dynamic shard registration
+## Dynamic shard registration

 In dynamic shard registration, shards register as a part of the tracking process to form indexes, thereby eliminating the need to follow the manual shard distribution pattern over Solr nodes.